Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/3_naive.md

 - The ROS side of the setup is ready!

-- Return to the Unity Editor, or open the Pick & Place project if it is not already open.
-Ensure all of the ROS processes are still running.
-Press Play in the editor.
+- Return to the Unity Editor and press Play.
 Press the UI Button to send the joint configurations to ROS, and watch the robot arm pick and place the cube!
-  - The cubes can be moved around during runtime for different pick and place calculations.
+  - The target object and placement positions can be moved around during runtime for different trajectory calculations.

 ---